Dutch Metaphor Extraction from Cancer Patients' Interviews and Forum Data using LLMs and Human in the Loop: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In this work, we explored different kinds of prompting techniques for Dutch metaphor identification and extraction in cancer domain using two data sets including interview data transcription (oral language) and forum data (written language).
+Our findings provide practical guidance for prompt design in metaphor extraction tasks and demonstrate the feasibility of building metaphor datasets using local LLMs.
 We collected 130 metaphors (65 each) from two data sets after human verification and mapped some of the metaphors to the original English Metaphor Menu.
-Translation of metaphors between languages doesn’t work.
+Translation of metaphors between languages is challenging due to cultural and conceptual differences.
 However, the collected metaphors cover all the categories that the original English metaphor menu has, with extended new types, and are further grouped into word, phrase, and sentence levels.
 This collection of Dutch metaphors can be applied to support cancer patient care by integrating them into the care-path.
 For the current study, we only used 100 posts of the forum data we have.
 For future work, we will explore more data from the blog post for extended experiments.
-We will look into some of the MWEs identified by LLMs, since they always overlap with idioms and metaphors (\cite{hantowards}).
-We also plan to explore the interpretability and explainability LLMs.
+We will look into some of the MWEs identified by LLMs, since they always overlap with idioms and metaphors \cite{hantowards}.
+We also plan to explore the interpretability and explainability LLMs, incorporatin formal annotation protocols, and evaluating additional models.